Roasted Cauliflower with Parmesan

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Cauliflower is a very low-glycemic and low-carb vegetable, and this Roasted Cauliflower with Parmesan would make a great side dish for low-carb diet plans, including Keto, plus any phase of the original South Beach Diet if you use a moderate amount of oil and cheese.
+Cauliflower is a very low-carb vegetable, and Roasted Cauliflower with Parmesan would make a great side dish for low-carb diet plans, including Keto.
+It could also work for any phase of the original South Beach Diet if you use a moderate amount of oil and cheese.

 Find More Recipes Like This One: